pemn/breakdown/README.md

 `volume=mass,sum,density`

 ## Example 1
-Density weighted by hole length
+Density weighted by hole length.
+The last row is intentionally empty and will be considered NAN.
 ### Input:
  | holeid	 | from	 | to	 | length | dens | tipo	 |
  | ---	 | ---	 | ---	 | ---	 | --- | ---	 |